 Sometimes there are just things, albeit unofficial, that you should just know.
-That’s why I’m telling you all about my non-medical travel tips for Italy…that I learnt from a minor injury.
+That’s why I’m telling you all about my non-medical travel tips for Italy…that I learned from a minor injury.

 A few short weeks ago if someone had told me my best purchase in Italy, known by some as “the land of shoes” (well, by me, anyway), was going to be foot-related, it wouldn’t have surprised me.